anishgoyal1108/rice/README.md

 * Cava

 ## Features
-* A monster cat-esque audio visualizer at the bottom of your desktop
+* A MonsterCat-esque audio visualizer at the bottom of your desktop
 * The current date and time
 * RAM and CPU usage
 * Process monitor